TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Honestly we should simply always be defensive about existence of entities in audiovisual post solve
+	- and only sometimes clear caches so that they don't get too big
+		- advances should just iterate caches with erase_if
+	- note that unsafe handle access is only there wherever cosmos reference is, so follow the cosmos

 - BETTER CLIENTSIDE PREDICTION
 	- Battle events shall always be played referentially
 		- Not sure if always but that will be decided contextually anyway